 The Privacy and Electronic Communications Regulations 2003 (PECR) regulate the use of electronic communications such as email or text messaging as a form of marketing.
-PECR is due to be replaced shortly by a new ePrivacy Regulation (ePR).
 Electronic marketing to private individuals can only be done with consent as the legal basis.
 Consent must be 'opt-in' and any direct marketing messages should only be sent to those people who have in fact opted in.
 One exception to the need to obtain prior consent is the so-called 'soft opt-in', which is based on 'legitimate interest'.
 Soft opt-in can be used in situations where you have a pre-existing commercial relationship with the individual, as long as you provide the option to 'opt out' (unsubscribe) in every email and inform people when you collect their data that there will be marketing and that they can opt out.